MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/collection-views.md

 ms.date: 03/16/2017
 ---

-# Working with Collection Views
+# Working with tvOS Collection Views in Xamarin

-_This article covers designing and working with Collection Views inside of a Xamarin.tvOS app._

 Collection Views allow for a group of content to be displayed using arbitrary layouts.
 Using built-in support, they allow for the easy creation grid-like or linear layouts, while also supporting custom layouts.